 Your child has mastered early readers but is now ready for more.
 But those big tween books?
 They aren’t yet appropriate.
-Let us help you navigate the world of chapter books for your growing readers.
+Let us help you navigate the world of chapter books for your child.

-Your growing reader has devoured the early readers.
+Your child has devoured the early readers.
 But those meaty books for tweens?
 He’s not quite there, either.
 The topics are too mature.
 There is too much text on the pages, and you know these stories look way too daunting for your child.
 So what’s next?

 Your kiddo has graduated from early readers and now you’re ready for more.
-The most important thing to remember as you select chapter books for your growing reader is that kids’ reading abilities — and their maturity levels — vary tremendously when you reach this stage.
+The most important thing to remember as you select chapter books for you child is that kids’ reading abilities — and their maturity levels — vary tremendously when you reach this stage.
 Why is that important?

 The answer is simple.
 YOU know your child best.
 You are the best person to judge whether a chapter book will be way too challenging, over his head, or a contains a concept he is not ready to handle.
 While I can rattle off suggestions all day long, remember to consider your child and what you know about his unique likes, dislikes and sensitivities.

-When choosing chapter books, keep these tips in mind.
+When choosing chapter books for your child, keep these tips in mind.

 Here are some tips to help you as you choose chapter books for your growing readers: